pensjonatus/flash-fiction/blog/two-life-stories.md

 ---
-title: 'Two Life Stories'
+title: Two Life Stories
 date: '2015-08-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 At the county fair, there was a "hydration station" set up.
 Specifically, it was